zamazan4ik/awesome-pgo/article/article.md

 Unity is an interesting beast here.
 Unity has a long-standing process about [Burst](https://docs.unity3d.com/Packages/com.unity.burst@0.2/manual/index.html) - a compiler for translating from IL/.NET bytecode to highly optimized native code using LLVM.
 Burst aims to be a compiler for "high-performance C# subset" (or something like that).
 Unfortunately, this high-performance toy [doesn't support](https://forum.unity.com/threads/profile-guided-optimisation-for-burst.931419/) PGO - Burst developers don't think that PGO will work well with Burst.
 From my perspective - all the mentioned problems from the forum post above are solvable in practice, and outcomes from PGO are far better than problems.
 Anyway, it's only my opinion, and I have no power to forcefully change Unity developers' minds (Illithid Powers are not allowed here).
 If we are talking about more "classic" Unity, we have [IL2CPP](https://docs.unity3d.com/Manual/IL2CPP.html) - a tool for converting C# code into C++, and then compiling C++ code with usual C++ compilers.
 Here there is a possibility to apply PGO after IL2CPP: compile your game into C++ code, then run PGO for C++ code - C++ compilers have one of the best PGO implementations nowadays - it should work at least in theory.
 In practice - I never heard about using such an optimization pipeline for real games.

 In other game engines, the situation is even worse.
-For [Godot](https://godotengine.org/) we have only [this](https://github.com/godotengine/godot-proposals/issues/2610) proposal with some tests.
+For [Godot](https://godotengine.org/) we only have [this](https://github.com/godotengine/godot-proposals/issues/2610) proposal with some tests.
 For [Bevy](https://bevyengine.org/) I did [some benchmarks](https://github.com/bevyengine/bevy/issues/4586#issuecomment-1674097867).
 For other engines, we only have requests about PGO: [Fyrox](https://github.com/FyroxEngine/Fyrox/issues/498), [Cocos](https://github.com/cocos/cocos-engine/issues/16449), [Defold](https://github.com/defold/defold/issues/8193), [Dagor Engine](https://github.com/GaijinEntertainment/DagorEngine/issues/1), [Flax Engine](https://github.com/FlaxEngine/FlaxEngine/issues/1833), [Bitty](https://github.com/paladin-t/bitty/issues/38), [Hazel](https://github.com/TheCherno/Hazel/issues/645), [Open 3D Engine](https://github.com/o3de/o3de/discussions/16883).
 I am sure that I missed a lot of other engines - it will be nice to PGO results for them too.

 Regarding using PGO with games based on the engines above - I don't have enough information.
 I asked the question multiple times on different forums (Unreal Engine forum [post](https://forums.unrealengine.com/t/profile-guided-optimization-pgo-results-with-unreal-engine/1253240), Unity forum [post](https://forum.unity.com/threads/add-lto-pgo-and-plo-recommendations-to-il2cpp-documentation.1525315/)) - no response.
-Only one person from a local russian-speaking Telegram chat about UE said to me that they use PGO as a default optimization for their UE games.
+Only one person from a local Russian-speaking Telegram chat about UE said to me that they use PGO as a default optimization for their UE games.
 The PGO profiles are collected via crafted local test workloads (usually - the most difficult game scenes) with [Gauntlet](https://docs.unrealengine.com/4.27/en-US/TestingAndOptimization/Automation/Gauntlet/).
 The performance improvement is like 6-8% of CPU.

 Another interesting area where PGO can help is driver optimization, especially video drivers.
 Modern video drivers - huge applications with a lot of branches inside.
 Even more - in drivers there are things like shader compilers.
-As we [see](https://github.com/gfx-rs/wgpu/discussions/4692), PGO helps in this cases in practice.
+As we [see](https://github.com/gfx-rs/wgpu/discussions/4692), PGO helps in these cases in practice.
 However, more testing in more cases is needed.
 I hope one day shader compilers will be optimized too - I have too many lags due to the shader compilation process during the TOTK gameplay with Yuzu on my Steam Deck!

 ### Explore PGO for the embedded domain